THIS LONG AND

 Benaki Museum / Donated by Olivia Stewart

-In order to monitor the construction work, which lasted from 1965 to 1967, Paddy and Joan lived in a tent next to the site for a while.
+In order to keep an eye on the construction work, which lasted till 1967, Paddy and Joan were staying in a tent next to the site for short periods.

 Photograph: Joan Leigh Fermor Benaki Museum / Donated by Olivia Stewart